-Once again another company is on the heels of a massive data breach where intellectual property, customer records, private information, you-name-it, has been compromised.
+Once again another company is on the heels of a massive data breach where intellectual property, customer records, private information, you-name-it, has been compromised, a security incident.
 The recent news of Adobe Systemsi where a malicious entity stole intellectual property and accessed millions of credit card numbers is another case where “if there is a will, there is an attacker that will find a way.”

 I realize that not every organization is the size, nor has the notoriety as an Adobe, but the fact remains that if your business is on the Internet, in one way shape or form, you are a target; and most likely have already been hit.
 That is why it still amazes me that when the inevitable security breach occurs, it comes as a surprise.
 But even more surprising is the ensuing fear that exudes from the once-confident and stout information security professional who was the sentinel for the network.

 This fear is unnecessary when you consider the fact that security standards such as HIPAA and PCI DSS all have elements of incident management and response embedded within them.
 If organizations are following a proper risk management plan to include an incident response process – when the inevitable occurs, they should feel a sense of relief, rather than fear and panic.